DWI Attorney MD

 Prescription DWIs Are Largely Based on Assumption

-With regards to DWI prescription medication cases, the charges often rely on the assumption and judgment of a police officer.
+With regard to DWI prescription medication cases, the charges often rely on the assumption and judgment of a police officer.
 What this means is that with a good DWI lawyer to craft you a strong defense, you may be able to fight these charges to the point they are reduced or dropped.

 Defenses to a Prescription DWI Charge

 You cannot defeat a DWI charge for a prescription medication by just saying you have been prescribed the drug.
-Rather, as long as the police officer believed you were intoxicated and put yourself in a position that you were at risk for causing harm to yourself or others, you can be charged.
+Rather, as long as the police officer believed you were intoxicated and put yourself in a position where you were at risk for causing harm to yourself or others, you can be charged.

-Unlike alcohol, there is no way to measure how much drugs are in your system – unless you disclose this.
+Unlike alcohol, there is no way to measure how many drugs are in your system – unless you disclose this.
 This can work in your favor for legal prescription medications.
-The reason for this is that just because the medication was in your body, does not mean you were actually intoxicated.
+The reason for this is that just because the medication was in your body, does not mean you were intoxicated.
 It will be up to the prosecutor to prove this through evidence.
 It is possible to limit this type of evidence by:

 • Not telling the officer you have a prescription medication; and,